CLINICAL PATHWAYS 1 YEAR 2 - 2025/6

 • A student’s overall score for the OSCE is calculated by aggregating all station scores.

-• All stations in the OSCE are equally weighted.
+• All stations in the OSCE are given equal weight.

 • Students who do not meet the standard in two or more independent OSCE stations in a termly OSCE will be informed of this and advised to seek remediation support in clinical skills through self-directed learning.

-• Where remediation identifies issues with additional learning or support needs, the student will be referred to their tutor.
+• Where remediation identifies issues with additional learning or support needs, the student will be referred to their Professional Development Group Tutor.

-• Where a student does not meet the standard at all three termly OSCEs they will have not met the minimum standard for progression.
+• Where a student does not meet the passing standard at all three termly OSCEs they will not have met the minimum standard for progression for the year.

 • Students who are unable to attend a termly OSCE due to illness/other mitigating circumstances will be required to take the fourth OSCE.